Skip to main content

 The bottom line

 Strep throat needs to be treated with antibiotics, but antibiotics won’t relieve throat pain right away.
 That’s where home remedies can help.
 Cold treats, warm drinks including some herbal teas, and bone broths can soothe strep throat pain.
-They will also help keep your kid hydrated and nourished while they recover.
+They’ll also help keep your kid hydrated and nourished while they recover.

 why trust our exports reliability shield